dragonwell-project/alibaba-dragonwell-security-provider/CAPABILITIES.md

 ### Elliptic Curves

-Conscrypt supports the following curves in EC crypto operations (such as ECDSA signatures) and TLS:
+Tongsuo-Java-SDK supports the following curves in EC crypto operations (such as ECDSA signatures) and TLS:

 | Curve | EC Crypto |  TLS  |
 | ----- | :-------: | :---: |